Fix: High CPU Usage

 Fix 8: Increase In-Game Quality

-Do these high CPU usage issues only become apparent when you are gaming?
-Are you starting to think that your CPU is simply too old to handle your gaming sessions?
-Even if that might be true, don’t give up on your PC too easily.
+Do these heightened CPU usage issues only become apparent when you are gaming?
+Are you starting to think that your CPU is simply too outdated to handle your gaming sessions?
+Even if that might be true, don’t give up on your PC too quickly.

-While gaming, your GPU is actually doing most of the work, while the CPU plays more of an auxiliary role.
-However, as you reduce the game’s graphical quality, that weight is gradually transferred to the CPU.
+While gaming, your GPU is actually doing most of the work, while the CPU plays more of a supporting role.
+However, as you reduce the game’s graphical quality, that weight is gradually shifted to the CPU.

 increasing game graphics quality